sharifulsazib04/CS7641-Gt/README.md

 ## 5. Unsupervised Learning

 We used only the “Test" images (total 12,620 images) for the unsupervised part of the project since those do not have any label.
 We used unsupervised learning models to cluster similar images i.e. same traffic signs.
-Unsupervised approach to this problem is expected to yield very low accuracy [Ref 1].
+Unsupervised approach to this problem is expected to yield very low accuracy [3].
 Hence, this part of the project will mainly be used as a source of providing us more insight about the dataset and the results could be used in supervised learning and classification in the future.

 ### 5.1 Methods and Analysis